uds5501/mindpalace/_posts/2025-04-19-craq-reading.md

 In this context, 3FS uses CRAQ, and the author has explained it in great detail later down the blog.
 So, why bother going through the paper [CRAQ - Chain replication with Apportioned Queries](https://pdos.csail.mit.edu/6.824/papers/craq.pdf)?
 For fun, of course!

 ## Broad strokes
-From the first looks at the paper, CRAQ is an improvement over [classic chain replication](https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf), a method for replicating data across multiple nodes.
-In the classic chain replication, these are the node responsibilities:
-- The head shall handle all the writes.
-- The tail shall handle all the reads.

-In the end, it's just a key value storage technique, and the interface is as follows -
+The intent is to implement a Key-Value (or an Key-Object store as per the CRAQ paper) with the interface -
 ### Interface

 ```go
 write(objectId, value)
 value <-- read(objectId)
 ```
+The system replicates data across multiple nodes and CRAQ is an improvement over [classic chain replication](https://www.cs.cornell.edu/home/rvr/papers/OSDI04.pdf), a method for replicating data across multiple nodes.

+The nodes are chained as in a linked list, with a Head node and a Tail.

+In classic chain replication, these are the node responsibilities:
+- The head shall handle all the writes.
+- The tail shall handle all the reads.

 Each node maintains multiple version of a key.
 A key when newly written is **dirty** in the node.
 This new value is then sent to the downstream node to be written.
 (Imagine a doubly linked list).
 When the write reaches the tail the following happens:
 - The tail stores the updated key value as **clean**.
 - The tail sends the acknowledgement back to the upstream node.
 - The tail cleans up older versions of the key.
 - The same happens for the upstream node.

 It's understandable that the throughput of this setup is limited by the **slowest node in the chain**.

 An example of this propagation of write is shown below: